SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 *********************************

 Function Name: createPageFile()
-Author: Arpitha Hebri Ravi Vokuda
+Author: Uday Venkatesha
-Description: This function creates a new empty file and appending that empty file into the file pointed by filePointer, parameters used: fileName
+Description: Using filePointer as a pointer, this function appends a new, empty file to the existing one, parameters used: fileName

 Function Name: openPageFile()
 Author: Ramyashree Raghunandan